 Dr. James Moon is John Gideon Searle Associate Professor in the Department of Pharmaceutical Sciences and Biomedical Engineering at the University of Michigan, Ann Arbor.
 His interdisciplinary research program aims to develop novel biomaterials-based strategies to advance fundamental understanding of the immune system, with the ultimate goal of improving patients’ lives with effective vaccines and immunotherapies.
 His innovative research has led to a new class of vaccine nanoparticle system that can elicit unprecedented levels of T- and B-cell immune responses.
 Dr. Moon has published over 90 research articles, including those published in Nature Materials, Nature Medicine, Nature Biomedical Engineering, Nature Reviews Materials, and Science Translational Medicine.
 He has 16 pending/approved U.S. and international patent applications, and his novel nano-vaccine delivery technologies have led to two new start-up companies, Vedantra Pharmaceuticals and EVOQ Therapeutics.
 Dr. Moon contribution to the field has been recognized with numerous awards, including AAPS Emerging Leader Award, NSF CAREER Award, and DOD-CDMRP Career Development Award.
 Dr. Moon received his bachelor’s degree from the University of California, Berkeley, and his Ph.D. from Rice University, and he completed his postdoctoral training at MIT.

 Mauro Comes Franchini received his degree in Industrial Chemistry at the University of Bologna in 1993 and PhD in Chemical Science, University of Bologna in 1996.
-Since from 1997 he is entitled with “Strategic Projects” CNR fellowship, later he becomes from 1998 as a researcher at the Faculty of Industrial Chemistry, Bologna.
+L later he becomes from 1998 as a researcher at the Faculty of Industrial Chemistry, Bologna and then Associate Professor in the 2014.
 His International Experience is four months University of Nijmegen, The Netherlands, Dyson Perrins Laboratory and six months Oxford University, UK.
-He is the author of 87 articles published in international journals.
-Two WTO patents and 4 contributions to book's chapter and referee for several journals.
-He is the Member of the honorary editorial board of International Journal of Nanomedicine and the Member of the editorial board of Advances in Nanoparticles.
+He is the author of 125 articles published in international journals.
+Nineteen WTO patents and 4 contributions to book's chapter and referee for several journals.
+He is the Member of the honorary editorial board of International Journal of Nanomedicine and Associate Editor for RSC Advances (Royal Chemical Society).
+Interest in nanomedicine and 3D-printing.